0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Dev, scripting & OS/JavaScript & NodeJS.md

 # Prototypes

+Every object in JavaScript is linked to another object of some kind, known as its prototype.
+By default, JavaScript automatically assigns new objects one of its built-in prototypes.
+>[!example]
+>strings are automatically assigned the built-in `String.prototype`.

+Objects automatically inherit all of the properties of their assigned prototype, unless they already have their own property with the same key.
+This enables developers to create new objects that can reuse the properties and methods of existing objects.

 One thing to note is that the prototype’s attributes can be changed/modified/deleted when executing the code and their reflects directly on any related object.

 ```jsx